-Model parameterizations for each state are given in to Table 18 (CA), Table 33 (OR), and Table 53 (WA).
+Model parameterizations for each state are given in to Table 18 (CA), Table 40 (OR), and Table 67 (WA).
 All models are sex-specific in all life history traits.
-The treatment of growth as either an estimated or fixed parameter varied across sexes and base case models where males were typically estimated.
 Natural mortality was estimated in all the Washington and California base case models.
+Natural mortality was inestimable (i.e., estimation attempts returned biologically unreasonably high M values) in the Oregon model, so a different approach was taken where female M was fixed (0.17) to a value intermediate to California and Washington estimates, with a step value to 0.2 starting at age 10 (review panel preference) and male M being fixed to 0.17.
+Growth parameters were estimated in all models.
 Most other life history parameters were fixed, including steepness (which we attempted to estimated, but were unable).
-The treatment of selectivity parameters, extra variance on indices, and catchability are given in Table 19 (CA), Table 34 (OR), and Table 54 (WA).
+The treatment of selectivity parameters, extra variance on indices, and catchability are given in Table 19 (CA), Table 41 (OR), and Table 68 (WA).

 2.4 Model Selection and Evaluation